LamaAni/KubernetesJobOperator/README.md

 9. Tested and working on [google cloud composer](https://cloud.google.com/composer).
 10. Airflow > 2.0.0 (Airflow 1 is supported but deprecated)

+##### Note, issue with AWS

+Currently there is an issue when running long tasks on AWS, where there is a token disconnect (disconnected by peer).
+We are looking for a solution for it, but have no AWS resoirces for testing.
+Contributions welcome.

 ### Two operator classes are available

 1. KubernetesJobOperator - Supply a kubernetes configuration (yaml file, yaml string or a list of python dictionaries) as the body of the task.